Industries

 Structural changes abound – inflation, high cost of capital, energy transition, climate change, labor market shifts.
 Inflation, in particular, continues to impact strategy.

 CEOs are facing heightened uncertainty in the post-pandemic economy.
-There is a strong desire to be more agile, hedge against supply shocks and lean into ESG initiatives to manage through a more fragmented global economy.
+There is a strong desire to be more agile, hedge against supply shocks and lean into sustainability initiatives to manage through a more fragmented global economy.

 Diane Swonk